 Salt Lake City 260 miles; Grand Junction 90 miles; Durango 260 miles; Denver 336 miles; Albuquerque 520 miles; Phoenix 673 miles; Oklahoma City 909 miles; Dallas 1,065 miles; Austin 1,175 miles; San Antonio 1,183 miles; Houston 1,305 miles; Little Rock 1,236 miles; Kansas City 946 miles (all distances are approximate and depend upon starting point, destination point on the river and route taken.)

 Water quality in the Green River is fair to good, flowing salty, cold and silty.
 It is usually not drinkable, even with purification.
 Take an adequate quantity of drinking water with you.
 Navigable flows are generally year-round except during periods when the river ices in winter.

 April through October is the prime season for running this section of the Green River.
 Labor Day weekend is the most popular period.
 The peak runoff season for snowmelt is between April and June, during which time the river will be at its normally highest levels.
 Paddlers should bring adequate clothing for hot, cold, wet and dry conditions.
 Wetsuits or drysuits with a water-repelling base layer are strongly recommended for running the river anytime of the year other than late-summer or early-fall due to snowmelt water temperature.

 All trips on the Green River through Laybrinth and Stillwater Canyons require permits at all times.
 Permits above Mineral Bottom (Labyrinth Canyon) are free of charge.
 Permits for trips below Mineral Bottom (Stillwater Canyon) require a fee of $36 per group reservation deposit plus $25.00 per person permit fee.
-Permits can be obtained from BLM offices in Moab or Price (435-636-3622), any office of Canyonlands National Park (435-259-4351), Green River State Park, John Wesley Powell Information Center or the Moab Office of Utah Division of Lands and Forestry.
+Permits can be obtained from BLM offices in Moab or Price (435-259-2100), any office of Canyonlands National Park (435-259-4351), Green River State Park, John Wesley Powell Information Center or the Moab Office of Utah Division of Lands and Forestry.
 Permits are also available through several private outfitters.
 Requirements to get and keep a permit are extensive, and are strictly enforced by BLM rangers.
 Permits MUST be in the possession of the trip leader at ALL times while on the river.

-This section of the Green River has no significant rapids or waterfall hazards if ending trips above Cataract Canyon on the Colorado River.
+This section of the Green River has no rapids or waterfall hazards if ending trips above Cataract Canyon on the Colorado River.
 However, upon reaching Cataract Canyon about 4 miles below the Colorado River confluence, Class III to IV rapids with Class IV to V consequences because of the remoteness of this area where there is no easy access to the river or any way to call for assistance, are serious hazards for all but very experienced paddlers in properly outfitted boats.
 The river is swift, and the rapids come one after the other over a short distance.
 When flows exceed 40,000 cfs (the annual high flow is usually around 45,000 cfs) holes are created that can flip large rafts like a piece of paper.
 These drops and/or holes are called Mile Long, Big Drop and Satan's Gut, a huge hole/reversal located at Big Drop #3.
 These hazards are to be taken very seriously.
 They are usually the most severe in May and June, but become a little more manageable starting in July, when the river drops.
 Paddlers should have swiftwater rescue training and at least strong intermediate level whitewater skills unless on a commercially-guided trip.
 Do not proceed below Spanish Bottom on the Colorado River unless you possess the skills, experience and gear for the much more difficult Cataract Canyon run.
 While not directly applicable to this run, the information about Cataract Canyon is presented here as a warning of what is directly below this run, which will quickly turn from a flatwater run into a raging torrent with few, if any, options for egress.

 Boaters running this section of the river should be accomplished wilderness paddlers and campers who are fully prepared with adequate food, water, medical supplies, boating and camping gear and a strong mental attitude.
 Less experienced paddlers can enjoy this reach of the river, but should contract with a licensed, experienced outfitter for guided trips.
 Much of the river channel has become overgrown with Tamarisk (Salt Cedar) trees that choke off access to campsites.
 All campsites are on a first come basis.
 Later in the season sandbars rise to form good campsites, but beware of possible rising water conditions.
 High canyon walls make egress difficult, at best, to impossible, at worst.
 Be prepared for weather and climate conditions.
 Watch for snakes if hiking or exploring the side canyons area, where you might find Mojave, Timber, and Rock rattlesnakes or copperheads under rocks or sunning themselves on ledges.
-Carrying a MAJOR First Aid kit is required - see the Green River Permits section, or call BLM at 435-636-3622 for full details.
+Carrying a MAJOR First Aid kit is required - see the Green River Permits section, or call BLM at 435-259-2100 for full details.

 Emergencies may require air evacuation, the cost of which is charged to the injured person.
 Walking out of the canyons will take several hours to several days, and should not be attempted except under dire circumstances.
 Satellite phones are available for rent from several commercial outfitters licensed to operate in Utah.
 See the emergency services section for specific details and contact information for the Green and other Utah rivers.

 There are no campgrounds located along this section of the Green River (unless you are a mountain climber.)
 Green River State Park, with excellent camping facilities and amenities, is located just below IH 70 outside the Town of Green River.
 Numerous natural campsites can be found all along this reach of the river.
 Natural campsites may be inundated with Tamarisk tree infestations that partially or completely block access.
 Later in the season sandbar campsites emerge asa the water recedes.
 If you pack it in, then pack it out!
-Leave no trace of your having been there other than footprints.
+Leave no trace of your having been there.
+Take only photos - leave only footprints.
 The use of fire pans and reuseable toilet systems is mandatory for all trips along this reach of the Green River at all times.
 Gelled waste bag systems, if properly contained in a spill-proof container, are permitted for toilet systems.